-Before I gave birth to babe I had practiced hypnobirthing and a part of this was to recite positive thoughts and affirmations.
-I had littered the walls of our house with affirmations in preparation for birth, giving little thought to their usefulness beyond.
+Before I gave birth to my daughter I practiced hypnobirthing and a part of this was to recite positive thoughts and affirmations.
+I littered the walls of our house with affirmations in preparation for birth, giving little thought to their usefulness beyond.

 Three months following the birth of my daughter I became extremely ill and was eventually diagnosed with Postpartum Thyroiditis, experiencing both an over and an underactive thyroid within a culture of ignorance when it came to diagnosis and treatment.

 Some of the symptoms I faced were mental disturbances, an inability to think or feel straight and a mind riddled with doubt, of myself and of ever being well again.
 Professional medical voices often confirmed these thoughts by failing to acknowledge symptoms, oversimplifying my condition and prescribing the wrong treatment and diagnosis.

 Affirmations for Postpartum Thyroiditis

 Having been a part of my life for some time, affirmations were something that I began to do quite naturally, a transferable practice for birth and beyond.
 I began to tell myself I was right, about my own body and mind, that I was entitled to care and answers and that I wasn’t a terrible person – I was poorly.
 On the days that I faltered my family did this for me.
 Some of these affirmations may help, some (or all) may not – choose the ones that work for you, disregard the others and perhaps add your own.

 Mind and body

 - I know my body.

-- My thoughts are my thyroid speaking, they are not me.
+- I know that my thoughts are my thyroid speaking, they are not me.

-- My body and brain are one, my thyroid health is my mental health.
+- I am aware that my body and brain are one, my thyroid health is my mental health.

-- I will remember that the thyroid controls every cell in the body, its impact is significant.
+- I know that the thyroid controls every cell in the body, its impact is significant.

-- My health is my most prized possession, I love myself enough to keep going.
+- I love myself enough to keep going.

 - I am unique and my experience of thyroid-related symptoms are unique.

-- Mental health problems are symptomatic of thyroid-related illness.
+- I am confident that mental health presentations are symptomatic of thyroid-related illness.